hsf-training/cpluspluscourse/code/templates/README.md

 * modify `playwithsort.cpp` and reuse `OrderedVector` with `Complex`
 * improve `OrderedVector` to template the ordering
 * test reverse ordering of strings (from the last letter)
-* test manhattan order with complex type
+* test order based on Manhattan distance with complex type
 * check the implementation of `Complex`
 * try ordering complex of complex